ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 **[R6]**	The CCSM utilized in a BPI MUST support a secure consensus algorithm as explained in section [8 Virtual State Machine](#8-virtual-state-machine).

-Note that secure in this context refers to the security of a consensus algorithm against attacks against its three main characteristics – consistency, availability, and fault tolerance.
+Note that secure in this context refers to the security of a consensus algorithm against attacks directed towards its three main characteristics – consistency, availability, and fault tolerance.
 Therefore, a consensus algorithm is considered secure for a given set of operating assumptions:
 * if all nodes produce the same valid output, according to the protocol rules, for the same message broadcast to the network (consistency/safety),
 * if all non-faulty participating nodes produce an output indicating the termination, and subsequent restart, of the protocol upon reaching consensus (availability/liveness), and
 * if the network exhibits the capability to perform as intended if network nodes fail, either unintentionally or intentionally (fault tolerance).